-- DAMAGES --

 -- THE CROW --

-Crows at times roost together in great numbers, when wintering for warmth and protection.
-A single flock can number many hundreds or thousands.
-In literary terms, the collective noun for a group of crows is a murder, however most people today, use the more generic term of flock or horde.
-Each mating pair will have its own nest, which is usually built high up in tall trees and made of sticks and twigs.
-Here the female will lay and incubate three to eight greenish-to-olive eggs, which when hatched, both parents then care for the young.
+Crows at generally roost together in large numbers, during winter for warmth and safety.
+One flock of crows can number many hundreds or thousands.
+In literary terms, the collective noun for a group of crows is a "murder", however most people today, use the more generic term of flock or horde.
+Each mating pair of crows will have its own nest, which will be built high up in tall tree and made of sticks and twigs.
+The female crow will lay and incubate two to eight greenish-to-olive eggs, when they hatch, both parents will then begin to care for the young.

 CROW be GONE